tag1consulting/goose/src/docs/goose-book/src/glossary.md

 # Glossary

+## GooseUser
+A thread that repeatedly runs a single **scenario** for the duration of the load test.

+## Request
+A single **request** based around HTTP verbs.

 ## Scenario
-A **scenario** is a class of actions or steps a user would undertake to achieve a specific user journey.
+A collection of steps or **transactions** a user would undertake to achieve a specific user journey.

 ## Transaction
-A **transaction** is a collection of one or more requests that may include logging into a website, adding to a shopping cart or checking out, etc. This could include assertions or expectation validation.
+A **transaction** is a collection of one or more **requests**.
+For example, this may include loading the front page and all contained static assets, logging into the website, or adding one or more items to a shopping chart.
+Transactions typically include assertions or expectation validation.

-## Request
-A single request based around HTTP verbs.